MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 -----------------

-zsh-autoswitch-virtualenv will warn you and refuse to activate a virtual envionrment automatically in the following situations:
+zsh-autoswitch-virtualenv will warn you and refuse to activate a virtual environment automatically in the following situations:

 -  You are not the owner of the ``.venv`` file found in a directory.
 -  The ``.venv`` file has weak permissions.
 I.e. it is writable by other users on the system.